yegor256/blog/_posts/2014/sep/2014-09-16-getters-and-setters-are-evil.md

 many people argue.
 It is whether you're thinking like an object or you're still writing COBOL in Java syntax.

 PS.
-Yes, you may ask,&mdash;what about JavaBeans, JPA, JAXB, and many other Java API-s that rely on the get/set notation?
+Yes, you may ask,---what about JavaBeans, JPA, JAXB, and many other Java API-s that rely on the get/set notation?
 What about Ruby's built-in [feature](http://ruby-doc.org/docs/ruby-doc-bundle/UsersGuide/rg/accessors.html) that simplifies the creation of accessors?
 Well, all of that is our